Control of kinetic opinion dynamics in popularity-adaptive social networks

 In this test we study the effect of opinion control in a social system consisting of two competing leader groups, each promoting an opposite opinion, and a third uncontrolled group representing the mass of followers.
-The aim is to analyse how symmetric or asymmetric penalization of the opinion-control effort influences the outcome of the competition for consensus.
+In particular, we analyze how symmetric or asymmetric penalization of the opinion-control effort influences the outcome of the competition for consensus.

-We consider a population of agents divided as follows: $25\%$ constitute Leader Group~A, another $25\%$ constitute Leader Group~B, and the remaining $50\%$ form the follower population: the ``mass''.
+We consider three populations of agents divided as follows: $25\%$ constitute Leader Group~A ($\ell=A$), another $25\%$ constitute Leader Group~B ($\ell=B$), and the remaining $50\%$ form the ``mass'' ($\ell=M$).
 The simulation horizon is $T=50$ with time step $\Delta t = 10^{-3}$.

 The evolution of contacts and opinions follows the same parameters used in Test~1 as in Tab~\ref{tab1}.
-The only difference concerns the penalization parameters for the opinion control, denoted here by $\gamma_v^A$ and $\gamma_v^B$ for the two leader groups, and for the target opinions $\tilde v_A, \tilde v_B$.
+The only difference concerns the penalization parameters for the opinion control, indicated here by $\gamma_v^A$ and $\gamma_v^B$ for the two leader populations and for the target opinions $\tilde v_A, \tilde v_B$.

 In Fig.~\ref{fig:test2_t0} we report the initial datum $f_0(c,v)$, sampled from $N_s = 10^6$ agents.
 At the initial time $t=0$, leaders of Group~A are sampled from \( (c,v) \sim \mathrm{Unif}\big([200,250]\times [-0.6,-0.4]\big), \) with a target opinion \(\tilde v_A = -0.5, \) representing a highly connected group promoting a moderately negative opinion.
 Leaders of Group~B are sampled from \( (c,v) \sim \mathrm{Unif}\big([200,250]\times [0.4,0.6]\big),\) and similarly promote a positive target opinion \(\tilde v_B = 0.5 \).
 Followers are initialized according to \( (c,v) \sim \mathrm{Unif}\big([50,100]\times[-0.8,0.8]\big), \) thus representing a poorly connected population spread across a wide range of opinions.